top of page

 My story.

-I work in an office, like so many other people, but my office is my own, my studio at home, my personal space, and I love it.
+I work in an office, like so many other people, but my office is my own.
+My studio at home is just a plain room, but it is my personal space, and I love it.
 Here I can put on my music and escape into whatever it is that I am escaping into today.
-Now, for example, I am escaping into writing about myself, something that I don’t find comfortable, but not everything in life is comfortable.
+Now, for example, I am escaping into writing about myself, something that I do not find comfortable, but not everything in life is comfortable.

-I certainly did not like writing then, possibly because I am left-handed, yet was made to write with my right hand until the age of about eight, because that apparently is the correct way to write.
-As a result, I found writing difficult and painful, because I had not developed the necessary muscle control and coordination in my left hand that you learn during the early years.
+I certainly did not like writing words when I was young, possibly because I am left-handed, yet was made to write with my right hand until the age of about eight, because that apparently is the correct way to write.
+As a result, I was not even taught how to hold a pen correctly, and I found writing difficult and painful, because I had not developed the necessary muscle control and coordination in my left hand that you learn during the early years.
 My writing was also hideous, a spiky mess, like a cardiogram of somebody in distress.
 I was embarrassed about my scribblings.
+Frustrated by this, I decided quite late in life to teach myself to write neatly, on paper, to learn what I should have been taught fifty years earlier.
+Now I prefer to write using a pencil rather than a keyboard for my first drafts.

-I had thought, like many people have, that one day I would like to try my hand, or keyboard, at writing a proper book, whatever that may mean.
-To actually start doing so required some sort of motivation that I simply did not have, until I was faced with the prospect of filling one day a week with something, something that was definitely not work, and something good for my state of mind.
-I have no intention of opening up my personal life for examination here, it is after all, personal, but to put it mildly, about twenty years ago, my life encountered a few problems.
+I had thought, like many people, that one day I would like to try my hand, or keyboard, at writing a proper book, whatever that may mean.
+To actually start doing so required some sort of motivation that I simply did not have, until I was forced to take time off work, and do something relaxing.
+My life had become a little bit stressful, to put it mildly, and I was ordered to take some time off, and do something, anything, that was not related to work.

 Oliver’s Voice.

 The story has changed almost beyond recognition from that first draft.
 I had no plan whatsoever, having never attempted a novel before.
 I just sat myself down, and I typed.
-Characters developed in my head, and they became so complex that I had to start writing down their biographies.
-When I had finished it, and had rewritten it so many times that I simply had to stop, I needed to start another, not to fill my time with something else, but because my subconscious had already set me on that path.
+Characters developed in my head, and they became so complex that I had to start writing down their stories.
+Their world became real, and that is where I lived while I was writing.
+When I had finished Oliver's Voice, and I had rewritten it so many times that I simply had to stop, I started another.

-The principal character who had emerged in that first story was David Hammond, and he simply didn’t work with Oliver’s Voice as the first book.
-That meant writing a prequel, in which case Oliver’s Voice wasn’t going to work at all, and would need to be rewritten yet again, to be the second book.
+The principal character who had emerged in that first story was not Oliver, it was David Hammond, and he simply didn’t work with Oliver’s Voice as the first book.
+That meant writing the second book as the first book.
 The story that came together would eventually be called The Gate in the Shadows.
 I then wanted to know what would become of David Hammond, so I wrote the next episode in his life, and that of Janet, his wife and soulmate.
 What emerged during the writing of Destruction of Faith didn’t quite fit with the first two books, so they were both rewritten yet again.

 Read about David here.